 Heard this scenario before?:

-You or a friend go to the bank, inquire about a loan, and leave feeling like the bank will make you a loan even before you apply, only to take a hard landing and be declined at the end of the process?
+You go to the bank, inquire about a loan, and leave feeling like the bank will make you a loan even before you apply, only to take a hard landing and be declined at the end of the process?

 Apply where you have the strongest chance of being approved.
 Start Below.